danmilneusw/08-DLSS/README.md

 - Attempt to implemented this system inside a Pygame game (this would be a world first -- I haven't even attempted it yet)

 ## Tutorial
+Let's emulate what developers had to do to make their game DLSS v1 compatible but in a simpler Pygame environment.

+We'll miss out a lot of the complicated stuff, like we won't reference previous frames or implement motion vectors to do things like track motion blur, but this is ok as we'll work with a simple game.
+Our steps look like this:

+**Part 1**

+1. Capture frames from a Pygame game
+2. Downscale these frames so we have the frames at native and half resolution
+3. Train a Deep Learning model to learn the relationship between half resolution and native resolution images of our game so that it can upscale new images

+**Part 2**

+4. Implement DLSS in Unity while we wait for the model to train

+**Part 3**

+5. Implement the Super Resolution model we trained on our Pygame game inside the game

 ### Part 1
 1. Using VS Code, go to the Pygame Jet Game folder and play Pygame_Jet_Game.py (just for fun).
 The game is the result of [a tutorial](https://realpython.com/pygame-a-primer/), so there's some extra files included.
 2. We need to capture frames from the game to use to train our Deep Learning model.
 Create a folder called 'frame_captures_256_256' (256x256 is the resolution of the game window) in the same directory as the game.
 And implement frame capturing by using the code below: